 How do I return the books when I’m finished with them?

-The cassette containers may be dropped into any mailbox.
+The talking book containers may be dropped into any mailbox, unless it has been fitten with a theft-prevention slot.
 Braille book boxes are too large and need to be brought to the Post Office.
 The cards are stamped FREE MATTER FOR THE BLIND OR HANDICAPPED.
 No postage is needed.

 Should I return the books all at once or one at a time?